NathbuildsAi/n8n_portfolio/README.md

 ACTION:
 Reply / Ask for clarification / No response needed

-This output is parsed and sent as the final Gmail response.
+The workflow parses this output and sends the response through Gmail.

 🛠 Requirements